FH-Inway/d365fo.tools.wikirepo/Run-a-runnable-class.md

 ```
 Invoke-D365SysFlushAodCache
 ```
-*This will start a web browser and have it cal the SysRunnerClass menu item with the SysFlushAod name as the runnable class to execute*
+*This will start a web browser and have it call the SysRunnerClass menu item with the SysFlushAod name as the runnable class to execute*